Research Grants

 The Physiotherapy Research Foundation funds researcher led grants annually.
 Physiotherapists interested in enhancing their career and making a valuable contribution to the profession are encouraged to complete an expression of interest form, which is then reviewed by the PRF Review Committee.
 The Committee provide valuable feedback on each and every application which can be incredibly insightful for first time researchers.
 Once the EOI’s are reviewed and shortlisted, applicants will be contacted and ask to complete an application form.

-The PRF Seeding Grants are for early career researchers working on new or established research projects.
-Applications are considered predominantly on the basis of scientific merit and significance, rather than the applicant’s research record.
-Grants will be evaluated by the PRF Committee whose decisions shall be considered final, on the recommendation of the PRF Grants Review Committee.
+Seeding Grants are for early career researchers working on new or established research projects.
+Applications are considered predominantly on the basis of scientific merit, significance and team track record.

 Grant recipients